 In this method evidence shall be gathered through a daily or weekly log of work experience indicators, relevant to the Unit(s) of Competence being assessed; this shall be verified by a qualified responsible person.
 Such evidence shall be used to form a profile of competence development showing sufficient exposure to work activities and indicating when a final decision about competence can be made.

-NOTE Examiners will need to analyse log entries to evaluate the evidence when making assessment decisions.
+NOTE: Examiners will need to analyse log entries to evaluate the evidence when making assessment decisions.
 Computerized log systems provide automated analysis of entries that assists examiners in making consistent decisions.
-In addition computerized log systems can provide progress reports that assist in managing the work experience to which the person seeking competence should be exposed.
+In addition, computerized log systems can provide progress reports that assist in managing the work experience to which the person seeking competence should be exposed.

 4.3 Assessment processes